RAS - Recirculating Aquaculture System

 It is not an alternative to bio filtration, rather it is a component of the RAS.

-These is also a hazard to employees and they a pain to maintain.
+These is also a hazard to employees and they a difficult to maintain.

 I prefer not to use them.
 (Just a personal preference.)